martinboykov/SnapIT/README.md

 Project Description

-The current project is a single page application using Angular, Firebase /as a data provider/.
+SnapIT is a Single Page Application (SPA) using  Angular, Firebase /as a data provider/.

 The applications main idea is be a photographer's platform, for sharing pictures.
 The images are devided in several categories - Landscapes, Animals, Architecture, Portraits and etc.